Automattic/wp-calypso/client/components/tile-grid/README.md

 #### Props

+* `buttonClassName`: Add your own class to the tile button.
 * `buttonLabel`: Text of the button.
 * `className`: Add your own class to the tile.
 * `description`: Description text.